gitlabhq/gitlabhq/doc/user/project/labels.md

 For example, if an issue is already labeled `priority::3` and you apply the label `priority::2` to it, `priority::3` is automatically removed.

+NOTE: **Note:**
+In the case where labels have multiple sets of `::`, the longest path is used for mutual exclusivity check.
+For example, for label `some::key::value` we would check for exclusivity on `some::key::` level instead of `some::` - this allows finer grained organization.

 ### Workflows with scoped labels **[PREMIUM]**

 Suppose you wanted a custom field in issues to track the platform operating system